martenframework/marten/docs/docs/development/reference/settings.md

 An array of trusted origins.

 These origins will be trusted for CSRF-protected requests (such as POST requests) and they will be used to check either the `Origin` or the `Referer` header depending on the request scheme.
 This is done to ensure that a specific subdomain such as `sub1.example.com` cannot issue a POST request to `sub2.example.com`.
-In order to enable CSRF-protected requests over different origins, it's possible to add trusted origins to this array.
+To enable CSRF-protected requests over different origins, it's possible to add trusted origins to this array.
 For example `https://sub1.example.com` can be configured as a trusted domain that way, but it's possible to allow CSRF-protected requests for all the subdomains of a specific domain by using `https://*.example.com`.

 For example: